elchin-jafar/holbertonschool-low_level_programming/variables_if_else_while/README.md

 5 - print numbers from 0 to 9 using printf <br />
 6 - print numbers from 0 to 9 using putchar <br />
 7 - print alphabet reverse with putchar <br />
-8 - print hexadecimal numbers with putchar
+8 - print hexadecimal numbers with putchar <br />
+9 - print numbers with comma like 0, 1, to 9